-- 1. Retrieve and authenticate the application data backup stored in the equipment safe. - 2.
+- 1. Retrieve and authenticate the application data backup or backup HSMs stored in the equipment safe. - 2.
 Restore the new application data onto each HSM: - a.
 Activate the HSM. - b.
 Restore the application data backup onto the HSM. - c.
 Deactivate the HSM. - 3.
-Place the application data backup in the equipment safe onsite.
+Place the application data backup or backup HSM in the equipment safe onsite.